 As a student on financial aid, UPrep was always there for me, always found ways to make sure I had everything I needed, and made sure that I did not feel excluded or left out.
 For me, that was so important." –Breahna Wilson '08

 As part of the school's mission, University Prep seeks to create a diverse student community.
-We recognize that, for some students who would be a great fit at our school, affording the full cost of attendance is not possible.
+We recognize that, for some students, affording the full cost of attendance is not possible.
 For this reason, Financial Aid is an essential element, allowing us to welcome students from various socioeconomic backgrounds.

 UPrep Financial Aid Program

 This year, University Prep awarded $3.7M in need-based financial aid to 18% of our enrolled students.
 UPrep financial aid comes in the form of grants, not loans, that do not need to be repaid.
 For the 2022-23 academic year, these grants ranged from $5,400 to $41,500 and are supporting families with annual incomes ranging from less than $30,000 to over $250,000.
 In determining each family’s contribution, we consider a number of factors including income and expenses, assets, unusual expenses, liabilities, and how many children are attending tuition-charging schools.

 Students receiving financial aid also receive funds to assist with textbooks, lunch, transportation, technology, field trips and retreats, global experiences, dances, and other co-curricular activities.

 For most related expenses, we use a percentage based model to determine the family’s contribution amount.
 This means that if a student has been given a tuition grant that is equivalent to 80% of the total cost of tuition, UPrep will also contribute 80% toward any fee associated with that student’s education here.
 Please read our Financial Aid Profiles for examples of this percentage-based approach.

 Our financial aid program covers not just tuition but also all other fees associated with the UPrep experience.

 How to Apply for Financial Aid